Eric Jordan's 25 Factors Affecting Business Valuation™ Methodology

 |---|

-| History tells the story of how the business survived, adapted, and evolved.
+History tells the story of how the business survived, adapted, and evolved.
 Lenders and buyers care less about perfection and more about resilience.
-A business that has navigated downturns, competition, and change carries embedded value that spreadsheets alone can’t capture. |
+A business that has navigated downturns, competition, and change carries embedded value that spreadsheets alone can’t capture.
+The private business owner operator after 10 or 15 years, has developed that gut brain instinct like a pilot or a surgeon. |

 | Factor 3.
 Financials |